 The Only Black Girls in Town

-Beach loving surfer Alberta has been the only black girl in town for years.
-Alberta’s best friend Laramie is the closest thing she has to a sister, but there are some things even she can’t understand.
-When the bed and breakfast next door finds new owners, Alberta is ecstatic to learn the family is black, and they have a 12-year-old daughter just like her.
+Beach-loving surfer Alberta has been the only black girl in town for years.
+Alberta’s best friend, Laramie, is the closest thing she has to a sister, but there are some things even Laramie can’t understand.
+When the bed and breakfast across the street finds new owners, Alberta is ecstatic to learn the family is black-and they have a 12-year-old daughter just like her.

 Alberta is positive she and the new girl, Edie, will be fast friends.
-But her dads are quick to warn her: “all skinfolk ain’t kinfolk”.
-While Alberta is an upbeat sporty beach lover, Edie is all black dresses and lipstick.
+But while Alberta loves being a California girl, Edie misses her native Brooklyn and finds it hard to adapt to small-town living.

-When the girls discover secret journals in Edie’s attic, their curiosity gets the best of them and they put their differences aside.
-Soon they discover shocking and painful secrets of the past, and the role racism played in it.
+When the girls discover a box of old journals in Edie’s attic, they team up to figure out exactly who’s behind them and why they got left behind.
+Soon they discover shocking and painful secrets of the past and learn that nothing is quite what it seems.

-Beach loving surfer Alberta has been the only black girl in town for years.
-Alberta’s best friend Laramie is the closest thing she has to a sister, but there are some things even she can’t understand.
-When the bed and breakfast next door finds new owners, Alberta is ecstatic to learn the family is black, and they have a 12-year-old daughter just like her.
+Beach-loving surfer Alberta has been the only black girl in town for years.
+Alberta’s best friend, Laramie, is the closest thing she has to a sister, but there are some things even Laramie can’t understand.
+When the bed and breakfast across the street finds new owners, Alberta is ecstatic to learn the family is black-and they have a 12-year-old daughter just like her.

 Alberta is positive she and the new girl, Edie, will be fast friends.
-But her dads are quick to warn her: “all skinfolk ain’t kinfolk”.
-While Alberta is an upbeat sporty beach lover, Edie is all black dresses and lipstick.
+But while Alberta loves being a California girl, Edie misses her native Brooklyn and finds it hard to adapt to small-town living.

-When the girls discover secret journals in Edie’s attic, their curiosity gets the best of them and they put their differences aside.
-Soon they discover shocking and painful secrets of the past, and the role racism played in it.
+When the girls discover a box of old journals in Edie’s attic, they team up to figure out exactly who’s behind them and why they got left behind.
+Soon they discover shocking and painful secrets of the past and learn that nothing is quite what it seems.

 By clicking ‘Sign Up,’ I acknowledge that I have read and agree to Hachette Book Group’s Privacy Policy and Terms of Use